CIERA-Transients/POTPyRI/docs/source/api/primitives.rst

 Primitives
 ==========

-POTPyRI primitives handle calibration, image processing, file sorting, WCS solving, photometry, and absolute photometry (zeropoint fitting).
+POTPyRI primitives handle calibration, raw file sorting, stacking, astrometry, photometry, and catalog zeropoint fitting.
-All of these are used by the main pipeline.
+These subpackages are composed by the main pipeline.

 Package overview
 ----------------